Scullion (group): Early years

 A record deal was agreed and in late-1979, the band recorded their first album in Windmill Lane Studios.
 At Curtis' suggestion, Jimmy O'Brien Moran (pipes) was brought in to add a Celtic musical tone to the sound and the band was expanded to four.
 The debut album, Scullion, was released in early 1980 and generated an increased demand for live performances.
-There followed a busy period of live performances, including an appearance at the Lisdoonvarna Festival in County Clare, which was to expand the audience base to national level.
+There followed a busy period of live performances, including an appearance at the Lisdoonvarna Music Festival in County Clare, which was to expand the audience base to national level.
 The band also spent a couple of months in the Netherlands, during which time they played some support concerts to John Martyn, whom they subsequently approached to produce their second album Balance and Control (1981) on the newly established Warner Bros.
 (Ireland) label.
 O'Brien Moran decided to pursue formal music studies at this point and the band reverted to a trio.
-They toured extensively up to the autumn of 1982.
-Early in 1983, they were approached by Nicky Ryan, who had just finished working as sound engineer and manager of Clannad.
-Ryan produced the third Scullion album, White Side of Night.
+They disbanded a first time late 1981 after a gig in Loughrea.
+At some time, throughout a twelve-month gap, they were approached by Nicky Ryan, who had just finished working as sound engineer and manager of Clannad.
+He offered the band to arrange a new tour which took place in autumn 1982.
+Ryan produced the third Scullion album, White Side of Night in 1983.

 Mid-1980s onwards

 In spring of 1985, the trio were approached to record and tour again.
 The result was Spin, their fourth album.
 The single Carol received very good airplay in Ireland over the next nine months, culminating in a performance at Self Aid on 17 May 1986.
 Shortly afterwards, Boland left the band after nearly seven years.
 He was replaced by Robbie Overson who is still the third member.
 In 1988, this lineup recorded the Cooler At The Edge EP which was produced by Donal Lunny.
 Two compilation albums Eyelids Into Snow – A Collection, and Ghosts and Heroes have been released, with both including live tracks.

-In mid-2012, Scullion recorded a new collection of songs and released their new album, Long Wave, in September, their first album in 27 years.
+In mid-2012, Scullion recorded a new collection of songs and released in September of that year their first album in 27 years Long Wave.
+It was followed in September 2022 by a sixth studio album Time Has Made a Change in Me.